Yes, New Orleans is a safe city. You shouldn’t experience any trouble on a one-off visit, except in rare cases.

-However it is still important to travel safely – even more so when you’re by yourself – so we’ve put together a little guide for solo travellers in New Orleans to keep you safe.
+However it is still important to travel safely – even more so when you’re by yourself – so I’ve put together a little guide for solo travellers in New Orleans to keep you safe.

 - Avoid secluded areas.
 As a solo traveller, you will actually be more of a target for muggings and pickpocketing, which is more likely to occur in quiet areas away from crowds, where you can be singled out more easily.

 - Keep your wits about you.
 Learn to figure out when a friendly stranger is being genuine, or if someone is trying to scam you or otherwise pull a fast one on you.
 As a rule of thumb, overfriendly strangers may well not have the best of intentions – no matter how “normal” they seem.

 - Avoid altercations.
 This is a tip for pretty much any place, but in a place like New Orleans – where people are drinking and having fun – things can quickly escalate into a situation that didn’t need to happen.
 If someone’s being aggressive, just walk away; likewise, don’t react aggressively to other people.